The Tragic Real-Life Story Of Ringo Starr

 In December 1980, a troubled fan named Mark David Chapman shot and killed former Beatles frontman John Lennon outside of his New York City apartment building, a sad and tragic event that disturbed millions of fans.
 If it certainly upset all the people who grew up listening to the Beatles, it was devastating to somebody who was in the Beatles with Lennon.

 "I was in the Bahamas," Starr told Rolling Stone about the night he heard about the death of his friend.
-"I was getting a phone call from my stepkids in L.A., saying, 'Something's happened to John.'
+"I was getting a phone call from my stepkids in LA, saying, 'Something's happened to John.'
 And then they called and said, 'John's dead.'
 And I didn't know what to do."
 Immediately, Starr hopped on a plane to New York and went to the apartment Lennon shared with his wife, Yoko Ono, and their young son, Sean.
 Starr hung out for a while, offering comfort and support, playing with Sean and keeping him occupied to take his mind off the tragedy.
 Despite his brave face, there's no doubt that the tragedy absolutely wrecked Starr.

 His first wife died after a bout with leukemia

 Ringo Starr met his first wife, the former Maureen Cox, at the Cavern Club, the venue where the Beatles cut their teeth.
-"Here I was a silly 16-year-old hairdresser dating the most popular drummer in Liverpool," Cox told Le Chroniqueur (via The Daily Beatle) in 1988.
-The pair wed in 1965, had three children together, and the marriage weathered the storm of worldwide fame and attention — but just barely and not for the long haul.
-Cox had a brief affair with Starr's Beatle cohort George Harrison, and after they grew apart in the mid-'70s, Starr struck up a relationship with model Nancy Lee Andrews, with a divorce finalized in 1975.
+"Here I was, a silly 16-year-old hairdresser dating the most popular drummer in Liverpool," Cox told Le Chroniqueur (via The Daily Beatle) in 1988.
+The pair wed in 1965 and had three children together, and the marriage weathered the storm of worldwide fame and attention — but just barely and not for the long haul.
+Cox had a brief affair with Starr's Beatles cohort George Harrison, and after they grew apart in the mid-'70s, Starr struck up a relationship with model Nancy Lee Andrews, with a divorce finalized in 1975.
 According to John Lennon's first wife, Cynthia, Cox was so devastated that she attempted to take her own life by running a motorcycle into a wall.
 She survived, but she endured a lengthy cosmetic surgery to correct her facial injuries.

 Starr and Cox both remarried — he to actress Barbara Bach, she to Hard Rock Café founder Isaac Tigrett — but they reportedly remained cordial.
 They stayed so friendly, in fact, that Starr was with his former wife when she passed away in December 1994.
 Admitted to the Fred Hutchinson Research Center in Seattle the previous October, Cox underwent a bone marrow transplant from her and Starr's son, Zak Starkey, that was intended to treat leukemia.
-Sadly, the procedure didn't completely improve her health, and she died from complications of the surgery at age 47.
+Sadly, the procedure didn't completely improve her health, and Maureen Cox died from complications of the surgery at age 47.

 Ringo Starr's daughter fought off brain tumors